Why We Avoid The Important Stuff

-Fear is functional.
-We are afraid of falling because we know that falling can hurt us.
-The human mind has evolved to stimulate the unpleasant feeling of anxiety in order to keep us away from the edge.
+Avoidance is a fear response and fear is functional.
+We are afraid of falling, for example, because we know that falling can hurt us.
+The human mind has evolved to stimulate the unpleasant feeling of fear in order to keep us away from the edge.

 Let’s think of conscious thought like an arrogant ship’s captain; haughty and with delusions of grandeur.
 He barks orders and takes all the credit when things go right, but he gets angry and blamey when they don’t.

 The captain is the one who shouts “do NOT eat that chocolate cake!” right before you tuck in, and then says “I told you so, idiot” when you put on weight.

 In reality, it’s the crew (unconscious thought and behaviour) who actually move the ship.
 They’re the muscle.
 The first responders to choppy seas and unpredictable winds.
 They’re also the ones who’d have to fight off any chocolate cake pirates who might try to get on board.

 So does the captain really have the control he prides himself on?
 No. Our conscious captain doesn’t truly sail the ship.

 The unconscious mind handles the way in which we feel, and it’s how we feel that actually determines the way we act.

 Unconscious response is instantaneous.
 It has to be in order to keep us safe.
 It doesn’t have time to listen to adult reasoning and it doesn’t wait for commands.
 It simply feels based on what it already knows.

 So it uses learnings from experience and the voices of people in our past to determine our behaviour.